theNWO/licensing/README.md

 # Licensing
-Tired of being yelled at by lawyers with their wall of upper-case text?
+Tired of being yelled at by walls of upper-case legal text?
 Try our licensing on for size.